tckumarasekara/stainwarpy/README.md

 #### Output

-- **/transformed_segmentation_mask.npy** : The segmentation mask transformed to the fixed image coordinate space
+- **transformed_segmentation_mask.npy** : The segmentation mask transformed to the fixed image coordinate space saved in the specified output folder

 ---